chipslays/event/README.md

 # ☎ Event

-A simple event dispatching mechanism (like routing) for chat bots.
+A simple event dispatching mechanism (like routing) for chat bots and not only.

 ## Installation